Senate Republicans block commission on January 6 insurrection

 Republicans had raised concerns about the structure and scope of the bill, and they are worried it could extend beyond its deadline and affect the 2022 midterm elections — despite the requirement in the bill for the commission to wrap up its work by the end of the year.

+Speaker Nancy Pelosi slammed Republicans in a statement for shooting down the bill, saying that "Republican Senators surrendered to the January 6 mob assault" with their vote.

+"Leader McConnell and Senate Republicans' denial of the truth of the January 6th insurrection brings shame to the Senate.
+Republicans' cowardice in rejecting the truth of that dark day makes our Capitol and our country less safe," Pelosi said.
+"Democrats worked across the aisle, agreeing to everything that Republicans asked for.
+We did this in the interest of achieving a bipartisan Commission.
+In not taking yes for an answer, Republicans clearly put their election concerns above the security of the Congress and country."

-Collins circulated an amendment pertaining to commission staff selection that would have been considered if the bill had advanced.
+Collins had circulated an amendment pertaining to commission staff selection that would have been considered by both the House and Senate if the bill had advanced.
 Republicans had worried the current bill would allow the Democratic commissioners to hire all staffers, and Collins' amendment would assuage GOP concerns by ensuring Republican commissioners would have an equal hand in staff selection as well.
 However, Collins' amendment did not convince a sufficient number of Republicans to support the bill.

+Pelosi indicated that the Democratic-led committees in the House would continue to investigate the attack.
+Unlike congressional committees, the independent commission would not have included any elected officials.

+"Honoring our responsibility to the Congress in which we serve and the Country which we love, Democrats will proceed to find the truth," Pelosi said.

 Republicans also faced renewed pressure from Gladys Sicknick, the mother of U.S. Capitol Police Officer Brian Sicknick, who died the day after batting rioters at the Capitol on January 6th.
 Not even a last minute push by the mother of a fallen officer and current serving officers could convince most Republicans to change their minds.